STUDY

 .COM

-Change in Pronoun in Indirect Speech - Rules
+Change in Pronouns in Indirect Speech - Rules & Examples

 To convert direct speech into indirect speech, the pronoun (subject) in the sentence is changed.
 See the following example.